modflowpy/pymake/README.md

                         order source files are compiled in. (default is False) --meson, --no-meson   Use meson to build executable.
-Use --no-meson to build with the pymake build engine. (default is True) (default: True) --mesondir MESONDIR   meson directory. (default is '.')
+Use --no-meson to build with the pymake build engine. (default is True) (default: True) --mesondir MESONDIR   meson directory. (default is the directory the target is downloaded to)

 Note that the source directory should not contain any bad or duplicate source files as all source files in the source